PAIR-code/saliency/README.md

 [This example iPython notebook]([http://github.com/tensorflow/saliency/blob/master/Examples.ipynb]) shows these techniques is a good starting place.

-Another example of using GuidedBackprop from tensorflow code:
+Another example of using GuidedBackprop with SmoothGrad from TensorFlow:

 ```
 from guided_backprop import GuidedBackprop